Apple One: What’s included and is it worth the money?

 Apple One combines all of Apple's most popular subscription services into one place.
 It is chiefly aimed at existing Apple customers who want to be neck-deep in the iOS ecosystem (along with their families.)
 There are three different plans available – Individual, Family and Premier – with a minimum of four services in each.

 The Individual plan comes with Apple Music, Apple TV+, Apple Arcade and 50GB of iCloud storage per month (you can purchase additional iCloud storage separately to supplement what's included in your plan).
 The Family plan ups the iCloud allowance to 200GB and provides individual accounts for up to six people.
-The Premier plan comes with 2TB of iCloud storage and two additional services: Apple News+ and the all-new Apple Fitness+ (more on which below).
+The Premier plan comes with 2TB of iCloud storage and two additional services: Apple News+ and Apple Fitness+ (more on which below).